About Catalyst CEO Champions For Change

 Criteria to Join

-Beginning in 2019, Catalyst expanded the criteria to join this community, reflecting the caliber of the Catalyst CEO Champions For Change and to encourage all organizations to set high standards for the representation of women, particularly women identifying with marginalized ethnic and racial groups, in leadership.
+Beginning in 2019, Catalyst expanded the criteria to join this community, reflecting the caliber of the Catalyst CEO Champions For Change and to encourage all organizations to set high standards for the representation of women, particularly women identifying with marginalized racial and ethnic groups, in leadership.

 To join this community:

-- Missing pieces report: The board diversity census of women and minorities on Fortune 500 boards, 6th edition.
-(2021).
-Alliance for Board Diversity and Deloitte.
+4. For example, women of color in the United States hold 8% of board seats in the Fortune 500.
+Missing pieces report: A board diversity census of women and underrepresented racial and ethnic groups on Fortune 500 boards, 7th edition.
+(2023).
+Alliance for Board Diversity and Deloitte